eleniarvan/Cafe-Finder/README.md

-Thessaloniki Cafe Finder
+# Thessaloniki Cafe Finder

-An interactive, real-time web application to discover and explore cafes in Thessaloniki using live geographic data.
+An interactive web application for discovering and exploring cafes in Thessaloniki using geographic data from OpenStreetMap.

-Project Overview
+## Project Overview

-This project demonstrates the integration of third-party APIs and mapping libraries with Vanilla JavaScript to create a dynamic user experience.
-Unlike static applications, this tool fetches live data directly from the OpenStreetMap database.
+This project demonstrates the integration of third-party APIs and mapping libraries using Vanilla JavaScript to create a dynamic and interactive user experience.

+The application fetches data from the OpenStreetMap database via the Overpass API and visualizes it on a map interface.

-Key Technical Features:
+## Key Technical Features

+* **API Data Fetching:**
-Real-time Data Fetching: Utilizes the Overpass API (OpenStreetMap) to retrieve up-to-date information about cafes in specific coordinates of Thessaloniki.
+  Retrieves cafe data from OpenStreetMap using the Overpass API based on geographic coordinates of Thessaloniki.

-Interactive Mapping: Integrated Leaflet.js to handle map rendering, custom markers, and dynamic zoom/view transitions.
+* **Interactive Mapping:**
+  Uses Leaflet.js to render a map with markers and popups for each cafe location.

+* **Asynchronous Logic:**
-Asynchronous Logic: Implemented JavaScript Fetch API and Promises to handle data retrieval without blocking the UI.
+  Implements the JavaScript Fetch API and Promises to handle data retrieval and processing.

+* **Dynamic Search & Filtering:**
-Dynamic Search & Filtering: Features a live search engine that filters both the sidebar list and the map markers simultaneously.
+  Provides live filtering of cafes by name, updating both the sidebar list and displayed results.

-Responsive GIS UI: A clean, sidebar-based layout designed with CSS Flexbox for seamless navigation.
+* **User Interaction:**
+  Enables navigation to selected cafes by clicking on list items, updating the map view and opening popups.

+* **Responsive Layout:**
+  Sidebar-based interface built with CSS Flexbox for structured navigation between the list and the map.

-Technologies Used
+## Technologies Used
-HTML5: Semantic structure.

-CSS3: Custom layouts and UI design (Flexbox).
+* **HTML5** – Application structure
+* **CSS3 (Flexbox)** – Layout and styling

-Vanilla JavaScript: Core logic, API communication, and DOM manipulation.
+* **Vanilla JavaScript** – Core logic and DOM manipulation

-Leaflet.js: Open-source JavaScript library for mobile-friendly interactive maps.

-Overpass API: Data mining tool for OpenStreetMap.
+* **Leaflet.js** – Interactive maps
+* **Overpass API** – OpenStreetMap data retrieval

-How to Run
+## How to Run

-Simply open index.html in any modern web browser.
-The application will automatically fetch the latest data from the API and render the map.
+Simply open `index.html` in any modern web browser.
+The application will fetch data from the Overpass API and display cafes on the map.

+## Notes

+This project focuses on:

+* Working with external APIs
+* Handling asynchronous JavaScript
+* Building interactive map-based user interfaces

+It was developed as part of my learning process in web development.